Audi Q5 35 TFSI Mk3

 Audi Q3 Sportback 35 TFSI 2019-present

-Smaller, less expensive premium SUV with 1.5 TFSI.
-Lower service and tire costs, less powertrain complexity than the Mk3 Q5.
+Smaller, less expensive Audi SUV with 1.5 TFSI on proven MQB platform.
+Lower tire and service costs, less electronic complexity than the Mk3 Q5.

 This report is for informational purposes only and does not constitute professional advice.
 Estimates may be inaccurate.
 Always have a qualified specialist inspect the vehicle before purchase.
 We accept no liability for decisions made based on this information.